goreleaser/goreleaser/www/docs/customization/aur.md

     # Defaults to `Update to {{ .Tag }}`.
     commit_msg_template: "pkgbuild updates"

+    # If you build for multiple GOAMD64 versions, you may use this to choose which one to use.
+    # Defaults to `v2`.
+    goamd64: v2

     # The value to be passed to `GIT_SSH_COMMAND`.
     # This is mainly used to specify the SSH private key used to pull/push to
     # the Git URL.